-- 1. Park the winch away from human activity in a dry, level area. - Lower the winch to the ground.
-Make sure support legs are lowered and locked in position.
-If the ground is soft, place a board or plate under the legs. - 3.
-Detach winch from the tractor.
+- 3. Detach winch from the tractor.
 Keep the PTO shaft out of the dirt by resting it on wood blocking. - 4.
 Wash the machine to remove all dirt, mud, and debris.
 Inspect all rotating parts and remove any entangled material. - 5.
 Check the condition of chain and sprockets.
 Replace or adjust as required. - 6.
 If the winch cannot be stored inside, cover with a waterproof tarp.

-Fig. 52-Storage Position
+Fig. 56 - Storage Position

-9. Transporting
+7.12 Transporting

-Fig. 53 - Winch Attached
+Fig. 57 - Winch Attached

 - Comply with local laws governing safety and transporting of machinery on public roads. - Do not exceed a safe travel speed.
-Slow down for rough terrain. - Be sure the winch is hitched properly to the tractor and a retainer is used through the mounting pins. - Never allow riders on the machine. - Be a safe and courteous driver.
-Always yield to oncoming traffic in all situations, including narrow bridges, intersections, and so on. - Watch for traffic when near or crossing roadways. - Do not drink and drive.
+Slow down for rough terrain. - Be sure the winch is hitched properly to the tractor and a retainer is used through the mounting pins. - · Never allow riders on the machine. - Be a safe and courteous driver.
+Always yield to oncoming traffic in all situations, including narrow bridges, intersections, and so on. - · Watch for traffic when near or crossing roadways. - · Do not drink and drive.

-10. Troubleshooting
+8. Troubleshooting